 The torts of intentional and negligent spoliation of evidence are not recognized as independent causes of action against a direct party.
 They apply only to nonparties to the litigation.
 Harris v.
 State, Dept. of Corrections, 294 P.3d 382 (Mont.
 2013).
 A duty to preserve evidence may arise in relation to a third-party spoliator where: (1) the spoliator voluntarily undertakes to preserve the evidence and a person reasonably relies on it to his detriment; (2) the spoliator entered into an agreement to preserve the evidence; (3) there has been a specific request to the spoliator to preserve the evidence; or (4) there is a duty to do so based upon a contract, statute, regulation, or some other special circumstance/relationship.
 Some threshold showing of causation and damages is required.
-To prove causation, a plaintiff must show that: (1) the underlying claim was significantly impaired due to the spoliation of evidence; (2) a causal relationship exists between the projected failure of success in the underlying action and the unavailability of the destroyed evidence; and (3) the underlying action would enjoy a significant possibility of success if the spoliated evidence still existed.
+To prove causation, a plaintiff must show that: (1) the underlying claim was significantly impaired due to the spoliation of evidence; (2) a causal relationship exists between the projected failure of success in the underlying action and the unavailability of success if the spoliated evidence still existed.
 The speculative nature of damages should not bar recovery.
 Oliver v.
 Stimson Lumber Co., 993 P.2d 11 (Mont.
 1999).
 A party's concealment of evidence may result in a default judgment or other sanctions.
 Estate of Wilson v.
 Addison, 258 P.3d 410 (Mont.
 2011); Oliver.